MobileFlow: A Multimodal LLM For Mobile GUI Agent: Method

 For MoE architecture models, an MoE layer typically contains multiple feedforward networks (FFNs).
 To leverage the visual understanding and dialogue question-answering capabilities learned during multi-stage training by Qwen-VL-Chat, MobileFlow adopts the method of directly duplicating the original MLP for expansion.
 Each MoE layer obtained after expansion includes 4 identical MLPs as initial experts.
 Multiple studies have shown that using trained MLPs as initial experts leads to quicker and more stable convergence during subsequent training and ultimately better performance compared to randomly initialized experts.

-Eventually, we obtained the complete architecture of MobileFlow.
-Like most VLMs, MobileFlow comprises three major parts: a hybrid visual understanding network made up of multiple visual encoders, a visual-language alignment module, and an LLM that has been expanded with MoE.
-In actual training and inference, screenshots of GUI pages are fed into the hybrid visual understanding network to extract both global and fine-grained local visual features from the GUI pages simultaneously.
-Visual tokens, after passing through the alignment module and being concatenated with text tokens, are jointly provided as input to the LLM.
-The text tokens include not only the user's inputs but also OCR (Optical Character Recognition) textual information and BBOX (Bounding BOX) information from the GUI pages.
+To sum up, MobileFlow's architecture consists of three main components, similar to other VLMs: a hybrid visual understanding network with multiple encoders, a visual-language alignment module, and an LLM enhanced with MoE.
+During training and inference, GUI screenshots are processed by the network to extract both global and detailed local features.
+These visual tokens, combined with text tokens from user inputs, OCR text, and BBOX data from the GUI, are fed into the LLM after alignment.